 The following table sets forth all costs and expenses, other than underwriting discounts and commissions, payable by us in connection with the sale of the common stock being registered.
-All amounts shown are estimates except for the Securities and Exchange Commission (the "SEC") registration fee, the Financial Industry Regulatory Authority ("FINRA"), filing fee, and the Nasdaq (the "Exchange") listing fee.
+All amounts shown are estimates except for the Securities and Exchange Commission (the "SEC") registration fee, the Financial Industry Regulatory Authority ("FINRA"), filing fee, and the "Exchange") listing fee.

-SEC Registration Fee \$ 11,646
+SEC Registration Fee \$

-FINRA Filing Fee 19,346
+FINRA Filing Fee

-Exchange Listing Fee 170,000
+Exchange Listing Fee

-Printing and Engraving Expenses 613,000
+Printing and Engraving Expenses

-Legal Fees and Expenses : 2,000,000
+Legal Fees and Expenses

-Accounting Fees and Expenses 1,300,000
+Accounting Fees and Expenses

+Blue Sky Fees and Expenses

-Transfer Agent and Registrar Fees 4,500
+Transfer Agent and Registrar Fees

-Miscellaneous Fees and Expenses 144,300
+Miscellaneous Fees and Expenses

-Total \$ 4 4,262,792
+Total \$

-To be completed by amendment.
+^{} To be completed by amendment.